Who We Are

 VANESSA CHAKOUR

-Over 1,500 feet in height, Mount Owen is located on the traditional homeland of the Nipmuc Tribal Nation, the original stewards for over 12,000 years.
-Before this region was forcibly colonized, the Nipmuc homeland stretched over 2000 square miles, encompassing central Massachusetts, Northern Connecticut, Northern Rhode Island, and southern New Hampshire.
+Over 1,500 feet in height, Mount Owen is located on the ancestral homeland of the Nipmuc Tribal Nation, the original stewards for over 12,000 years.
+Before this region was voilently colonized, the Nipmuc homeland stretched over 2000 square miles, encompassing central Massachusetts, Northern Connecticut, Northern Rhode Island, and southern New Hampshire.
 Part of the Algonquin language group; there are roughly 3000 family clan members living in southern New England today.
 You can learn more about the Nipmuc Tribal Nation as well as actions you can take on their behalf through The Ohketeau Cultural Center.
 Ohketeau is the Nipmuc word meaning: “a place to plant and grow.”

 MOUNT OWEN